JAlcocerT/RPi/_posts/2023-10-05-rpi-iot-dht22-ES.md

 ### Why ElasticSearch?

 Elasticsearch is a distributed, RESTful search and analytics engine built on top of Apache Lucene.

-It allows you to store, search, and analyze large volumes of data in real-time.
-Elasticsearch is known for its speed, scalability, and powerful search capabilities, making it suitable for a wide range of use cases, from full-text search to log and event data analysis.
+It allows you to store, search, and analyze large volumes of **data in real-time**.

+Elasticsearch is known for its speed, scalability, and powerful search capabilities, making it suitable for a wide range of use cases, from full-text search to log and **event data analysis**.

 Yes, Elasticsearch is open source software.
 It is released under the Apache 2.0 open source license.

-Please note that the Elasticsearch ecosystem also includes other components like Kibana (for data visualization and exploration) and Logstash (for data collection and transformation), often referred to as the "ELK stack" when used together for log and event data analysis.
+Please note that the Elasticsearch ecosystem also includes other components like [Kibana (for data visualization and exploration)](#how-to-visualize-elasticsearch-data) and Logstash (for data collection and transformation), often referred to as **the "ELK stack"** when used together for log and event data analysis.

 ## The Base Code: Python

 To query the DHT22 and see if everything works with Python, there are 2 simple steps:

-* We need to install the Adafruit_DHT library:
+* We need to install the `Adafruit_DHT` library:

 ```py
 pip install Adafruit_DHT
 ```

-* And then you can use this code to test that we get data:
+* And then you can use this script/code to test that we get data from the sensor:

 ```py
 import Adafruit_DHT